johnvenkiah/CI_PP4_John_Venkiah/README.md

 4. As a user, If I am not signed in, I am redirected to sign in/up if I click on any of the links or buttons restricted to logged in users

+5. As a user, I get direct confirmation of my actions made on the website

 ### Epic 2: User Authentication - User Stories

-5. As a user, I can sign up, so that I can utilise the full functionality of the website
+6. As a user, I can sign up, so that I can utilise the full functionality of the website

-6. As a registered user, i would like my login info and the ability to edit my personal ads be restricted to me only
+7. As a registered user, i would like my login info and the ability to edit my personal ads be restricted to me only
 7. As a registered user, I can receive a new password if it is forgotten, so that i can login to the site again

 ### Epic 3: Features for logged in users - User Stories

 8. As a registered user, I would like to see a “Sign in/Sign Out” option, so that i can sign in or out

-9. .
-As a logged in user, I can click on “send message”, so that I can communicate with buyers/sellers

 10. As a logged in user, i can save ads to a “saved” list so that I can easily view them later